NickMcConnell/AngbandPlus/docs/faq.rst

 Frequently Asked Questions
 ==========================

-The best way to get answers to your questions is to post them on the `Angband forum`_.
+The best way to get answers to your questions is to post them on the `Angband forum`_, in the Variants section.

 .. contents:: Contents
    :local: